Toni Arthur: Books

 Arthur has written several plays and books, including All The Year Round – A Compendium of Games, Customs and Stories, which was a children's book of crafts for celebrating the seasons.
 This was published by Puffin Books on 27 August 1981, ISBN 0140313206.

 Theatre

 In 2003, Arthur directed A Very Naughty Boy by Adrian Poynton, based on the life of Graham Chapman.
 It won a first prize at the Edinburgh Festival Fringe.

 Personal life

 Arthur married the singer and storyteller Dave Arthur in 1963, and they had two children Jonathan and Tim.
 They separated in 1977.

-She married the former Time Out Magazine comedy editor Malcolm Hay in 1996.
+She married Malcolm Hay in 1996.

-Her younger son Tim was formerly editor-in-chief and CEO of Time Out, and is currently a radio presenter on BBC Radio London.
+Her younger son Tim was formerly editor-in-chief and CEO of Time Out and is currently a radio presenter on BBC Radio London.

 In 2000, Toni Arthur appeared on a programme called Mystic Challenge, and spoke about her relationship with Buddhism.
 "I started reading about Buddhism, and found that that philosophy of knowing yourself before you know others, suited me, and I have been a Buddhist ever since."